-- Taxable social security and tier 1 railroad retirement benefits. - Deductible contributions to individual retirement accounts (IRAs) and section 501(c)(18) pension plans. - The exclusion from income of interest from qualified U.S. savings bonds used to pay qualified higher education expenses. - The exclusion from income of amounts received from an employer's adoption assistance program. - Passive activity income or loss included on Form 8582. - Any rental real estate loss allowed because you materially participated in the rental activity as a real estate professional (as discussed later, under Activities That Are Not Passive Activities). - Any overall loss from a publicly traded partnership (see Publicly Traded Partner-ships (PTPs) in the instructions for Form 8582). - The deduction for one-half of self-employment tax. - The deduction for domestic production activities. - The deduction allowed for interest on student loans. - The deduction for qualified tuition and related expenses.
+- Taxable social security and tier 1 railroad retirement benefits. - · Deductible contributions to individual retirement accounts (IRAs) and section 501(c)(18) pension plans. - · The exclusion from income of interest from qualified U.S. savings bonds used to pay qualified higher education expenses. - The exclusion from income of amounts received from an employer's adoption assistance program. - · Passive activity income or loss included on Form 8582. - · Any rental real estate loss allowed because you materially participated in the rental activity as a real estate professional (as discussed later, under Activities That Are Not Passive Activities). - · Any overall loss from a publicly traded partnership (see Publicly Traded Partnerships (PTPs) in the instructions for Form 8582). - The deduction for one-half of self-employment tax. - The deduction for domestic production activities. - The deduction allowed for interest on student loans. - The deduction for qualified tuition and related expenses.

 Example.
-During 2005, John was unmarried and was not a real estate professional.
-For 2005, he had \$120,000 in salary and a \$31,000 loss from his rental real estate activities in which he actively participated.
+During 2009, John was unmarried and was not a real estate professional.
+For 2009, he had \$120,000 in salary and a \$31,000 loss from his rental real estate activities in which he actively participated.
 His modified adjusted gross income is \$120,000.
-When he files his 2005 return, he may deduct only \$15,000 of his passive activity loss.
-He must carry over the remaining \$16,000 passive activity loss to 2006.
+When he files his 2009 return, he can deduct only \$15,000 of his passive activity loss.
+He must carry over the remaining \$16,000 passive activity loss to 2010.
 He figures his deduction and carryover as follows:

-Adjusted gross income, modified as required \$120,000

-Minus amount not subject to phaseout 100,000

-Amount subject to phaseout rule Multiply by 50%

-Required reduction to special allowance \$10,000

-Maximum special allowance \$25,000

-Minus required reduction (see above) 10,000

-Adjusted special allowance \$15,000

-Passive loss from rental real estate \$31,000

-Deduction allowable/Adjusted special allowance (see above) 15,000

-Amount that must be carried forward \$16,000
+Adjusted gross income, modified as required \$120,000 Minus amount not subject to phaseout 100,000 Amount subject to phaseout rule Multiply by 50% Required reduction to special allowance \$10,000 Maximum special allowance \$25,000 Minus required reduction (see above) 10,000 Adjusted special allowance \$15,000 Passive loss from rental real estate \$31,000 Deduction allowable/Adjusted special allowance (see above) 15,000 Amount that must be carried forward \$16,000

 Exceptions to the phaseout rules.
-A higher phaseout range applies to low-income housing credits for property placed in service before 1990 and rehabilitation investment credits from rental real estate activities.
+A higher phaseout range applies to rehabilitation investment credits from rental real estate activities.
 For those credits, the phaseout of the \$25,000 special allowance starts when your modified adjusted gross income exceeds \$200,000 (\$100,000 if you are a married individual filing a separate return and living apart at all times during the year).